openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Properties.md

 .. meta::
    :description: Use the ov::Property class to define access rights and
-                 specific properties of OpenVINO plugin.
+                 specific properties of an OpenVINO plugin.

 Plugin can provide own device-specific properties.